Mohanavadivel-git/caasworkshop/lessons/11-objects.md

 The **HorizontalPodAutoscaler** object configures OpenShift to automatically increase and decrease the number of app instances based on CPU utilization.
 Review the documentation on [autoscaler](https://docs.openshift.com/container-platform/3.11/dev_guide/pod_autoscaling.html) in the OpenShift Dev Guide.

-The **Secret** object type provides a mechanism to hold sensitive information, such as passwords, OpenShift Container Platform client configuration files, `dockercfg` files, private source repoistory credentials, and so on.
+The **Secret** object type provides a mechanism to hold sensitive information, such as passwords, OpenShift Container Platform client configuration files, `dockercfg` files, private source repository credentials, and so on.
 Review the documentation on [secrets](https://docs.openshift.com/container-platform/3.9/dev_guide/secrets.html) and [using image pull secrets](https://docs.openshift.com/container-platform/3.11/dev_guide/managing_images.html#using-image-pull-secrets) in the Openshift Dev Guide.

 The **ConfigMap** object provides mechanisms to inject containers with configuration data while keeping containers agnostic of Openshift Container Platform.
-It is similar to Secrets, but designed to more convienently support working with strings/files that do not contain sensitive information.
+It is similar to Secrets, but designed to more conveniently support working with strings/files that do not contain sensitive information.
 For example, this may be values for your application.properties of a Springboot application.

 ---